The following programs and grants are designed to help you become a teacher.

 Teach for America offers cash awards that can be applied to past student loans or future educational costs for recent college graduates who commit to teaching in urban and rural public schools for two years.

 Troops to Teachers

-Troops to Teachers (outside source) offers guidance and support for military veterans to make the transition from active duty into teaching.
+Troops to Teachers offers guidance and support for military veterans to make the transition from active duty into teaching.

 Teacher Loan Forgiveness

-Teacher Loan Forgiveness (outside source) - The Taxpayer-Teacher Protection Act authorizes up to $17,500 in loan forgiveness for eligible, highly qualified math, science, and special education teachers.
-A qualified teacher must:
+Teacher Loan Forgiveness - The Taxpayer-Teacher Protection Act authorizes up to $17,500 in loan forgiveness for eligible teachers.